Himanshu9003/K8S_project/Approach-paper_K8S-project .md

    * CPU and memory utilization.
    * Total restart count of pods.
 6. **Set up alerting** to notify via email when CPU/memory thresholds exceed limits.
-7. **Configure NGINX Ingress Controller** to expose the application over the internet.
+7. **Configure NGINX Ingress Controller** to expose the application over the host.

 #